PipeWire/pipewire.org/index.md

 make run
 ```

-To test video capture and display with SDL from the source directory, try in another window:
+To test video capture and display with SDL from the source directory, try this in another window:

 ```
 make shell